 Austin, Texas 78751

-We also have an endowment fund with the Austin Community Foundation that we opened this year with a donation of $20,000 from the Mayfield Council.
+We also have an endowment fund with the Austin Community Foundation that we opened with an initial donation of $20,000 from the Mayfield Council.
 Our goal is a million dollars (maybe not in my lifetime) with the long-range well being of the cottage and grounds in mind.

 The Mayfield Council wants to thank those who have given their money, but especially those who have given their time, to the preservation and maintenance of this true gem in the City’s parks system.
 The Mayfield Cottage and Grounds, a City of Austin historic landmark and a National Registered District, would not be what it is today without these volunteer efforts.